 John practiced estate planning and elder law in the northern Kentucky office of his family’s law firm beginning in 2008.
 In 2012, John moved to North Carolina and opened the Charlotte office of the Potter Law Firm.
-He is admitted to practice law in North Carolina, Kentucky, and Ohio, and he is accredited by the Department of Veterans Affairs.
+He is admitted to practice law in North Carolina, South Carolina, Kentucky, and Ohio, and he is accredited by the Department of Veterans Affairs.

 Professional Affiliations and Community Involvement

-John is a member of the American Academy of Estate Planning Attorneys, the National Academy of Elder Law Attorneys, and the Estate Planning and Elder Law Sections of the North Carolina Bar Association, where he serves on the Estate Planning Section’s Legislative Committee and the Elder Law Section Council.
+John is a member of the American Academy of Estate Planning Attorneys, the National Academy of Elder Law Attorneys, and the Estate Planning and Elder Law Sections of the North Carolina Bar Association, where he serves on the Estate Planning Section’s Legislative Committee and formerly served on the Elder Law Section Council.